Wix is a better overall ecommerce website builder than Shopify, but Shopify may be the best choice for larger ecommerce businesses.

 All the sales information from the channels is managed by Shopify, meaning that you can keep track of stock levels, and analyze the sales performance on these different channels.
 Wix, on the other hand, only allows you to sell products through its online store templates.

 Shopify makes it super easy to add to and manage the products you sell.
-For a start, you’re able to add new products in bulk, rather than one-by-one.
+For a start, the provider’s bulk import feature lets you add new products in large groups, rather than one-by-one.
 This is helpful if you’ve got a new line of similar products, for example.
-Shopify also has excellent product management features which make it easy to track and amend stock levels, as well as analyze the way customers interact with your products when they come to purchase them.
+Shopify also has excellent product management features that make it easy to track and amend stock levels, as well as analyze the way customers interact with your products when they come to purchase them.

 Accounting